Brief

 Result

-The board met in the boardroom in week one.
-The town hall hosted a 110-person all-hands the week after.
-Smart-building integration handed operations a single pane of glass for lighting, AC, and room booking on day one.
+All 18 acoustic rooms commissioned and signed off before keys were handed over — zero IT punch list on move-in day.
+The board met in the boardroom in week one, the town hall ran a 110-person all-hands the week after.
+Smart-building BMS handed operations a single pane of glass for lighting, AC, and room booking from day one.
+Cost closed within fixed-price contract with no variations.